Star Trek's William Shatner has revealed he never expected to still be celebrating the sci-fi show 50 years after it first aired.

 The 85-year-old - who played Captain James Kirk in the classic 1960s television series and the first seven films - quipped that the cast were more concerned about being able to "Klingon" for another series, in a reference to one of the show's most famous alien species.

-William was in Birmingham on Friday for the start of the three-day Destination Star Trek convention at the NEC, with co-star George Takei, who played Hikaru Sulu, to mark the show's 50th anniversary.
+Shatner was in Birmingham on Friday for the start of the three-day Destination Star Trek convention at the NEC, marking the show's 50th anniversary.

 He said the idea of the franchise reaching its 50th birthday had "never occurred" to him during the making of the original series.